rougier/python-opengl/09-lines.rst

    The different line joints.

-Polylines (i.e. line made of several segments) is much more difficult to render than segment because we have to take joints into account as illustrated on the image on the right.
-But, even if there appears to exist three different kind of joints, there are really only two cases to consider: the bevel joint and the others (round and miter).
+Polylines (i.e. lines made of several segments) are much more difficult to render than segments because we have to take joints into account as illustrated in the image on the right.
+But even if there appear to be three different kinds of joints, there are really only two cases to consider: the bevel joint and the others (round and miter).
 These cases are different because we can code a reasonably fast solution for the bevel case while the two others ask for more